 SOURCE: Restaurant Sciences

-NEWTON, MA--(Marketwire - Jun 8, 2012) - Restaurant Sciences, a provider of restaurant industry information and analytics, today released Twitter statistics from its Restaurant Internet Marketing Study (RIMS).
-According to the study, consumers are interacting with their independent restaurants and nightclubs via Twitter 10 times more actively than they are with chains.
+NEWTON, MA--(Marketwire - Aug 1, 2012) - Restaurant Sciences, a provider of restaurant industry information and analytics, today released Foursquare statistics from its Restaurant Internet Marketing Study (RIMS).
+According to the study, Foursquare is gaining widespread acceptance among restaurants and their patrons, and outpacing Yelp's popularity in key areas.
 Among the findings:

-RIMS segments results by geography and/or by industry segment (FSR, QSR, Bar), Chain versus Independent, or urban versus non-urban.
+RIMS segments results by geography and/or by industry segment (FSR, QSR, Bar), chain versus independent, or urban versus non-urban.
 The interactive interface allows users to focus on any number of the more than 50 data points.
-The study has an overall margin of sampling error of plus or minus 3 percentage points.

 An executive summary of the top findings is available for free download from the Restaurant Sciences website www.restaurantsciences.com.
 The complete data set and interactive application is available for purchase for $395.